Websites Made Simple – Is that Possible?

-Hosting, domains, SEO, analytics, backups, bandwidth… it’s enough to make your head spin.
+Hosting, domains, SEO, analytics, backups, bandwidth, it’s enough to make your head spin.
 All you want is websites made simple!
-An easy yet professional looking website to get your business online, without it costing the earth.
+An easy yet professional-looking website to get your business online, without it costing the earth.
+I know, I’ve been there myself when I was first starting out.

 The very first thing you will need is a domain name.
-This will be the name of your website, usually your business name, followed by a .com or .co.uk (there are also many other options and depend on what will work best for your business).
+This will be the name of your website, usually your business name, followed by a .com or .co.uk (there are also many other options available; it depends on what will work best for your business).

-I tend to buy the both and use the one most relevant to my business, but keeping the other one, so no one else can use it, and redirecting it to my main site.
-This means that if I had a .com site and someone typed .co.uk by mistake it would still go to my site.
+My top tip for this ‘Websites Made Simple’ blog is to buy both.
+That’s what I do!
+Use the one most relevant to your business, and keep the other one so no one else can use it.
+I then redirect the one I am not using to my main site.
+This means that if I had a .com site and someone typed .co.uk by mistake, it would still go to my website.

-You can purchase domain names from many different providers, but before purchasing make sure you check the hosting package that you intend to purchase as some come with a domain name free of charge.
+You can purchase domain names from many different providers, but before purchasing, make sure you check the hosting package that you intend to purchase (see below), because some of them come with a domain name free, which could save you money!
 Which brings us on to…

 Hosting

 Hosting can be a minefield, especially if you don’t know what you are looking for or what you need.
-Many hosting companies offer many extras that sound good but you will probably never use them and once you are in that contract you end up wasting money you could have used elsewhere in your business.
+Many hosting companies offer lots of extras that sound good, but you will probably never use them, and once you are in that contract, you end up wasting money you could have used elsewhere in your business.

-I look at hosting as rental space, this is where your website files are kept for a rental fee on the internet.
+For websites made simple, look at hosting as a rental space.
+This is where your website files are kept for a rental fee on the internet.

-When deciding on hosting any standard hosting package is ideal.
-I would recommend one with unlimited bandwidth/webspace (the amount of memory that is transferred every time a visitor uses your site so the more the better or your site will crash).
-You also need to be able to have your own email address (lisa@wonderfulworldofwebsites.com or lisa@wesbitewonderwoman.co.uk etc.) as using a gmail or Hotmail address is unprofessional in the business world and often doesn’t even get to your recipient’s inbox as it can be marked as spam.
-If you are intending on having a shop then at least one SQL database is also needed, as this will be where all your products are stored.
+When deciding on hosting, any standard hosting package is ideal.
+I would recommend one with unlimited bandwidth/webspace.
+This is the amount of memory that is transferred every time a visitor uses your site.
+So, the more you have, the better, or your site will crash.
+You also need to be able to have your own email address.
+For example: lisa@wonderfulworldofwebsites.com or lisa@wesbitewonderwoman.co.uk .
+Why?
+Because using a Gmail or Hotmail address is unprofessional in the business world, and often doesn’t even get to your recipient’s inbox, as it can be marked as spam.
+If you are intending to have a shop, then at least one SQL database is also needed, as this will be where all your products are stored.

 WordPress

-Yay, we are finally getting websites made simple!
+Yay, we are finally getting to grips with websites made simple!
 We now have a domain name and some basic hosting.
 The next step is to install WordPress.

 DONT!!

-You can install WordPress.org on any standard hosting package, WordPress hosting just offers extras such as backups, automatic updates, analytics etc. that you can easily do yourself for free and in no time at all.
-Basically it is not needed for a normal one WordPress site.
+You can install WordPress.org on any standard hosting package.
+WordPress hosting just offers extras such as backups, automatic updates, analytics, etc., that you can easily do yourself for free and in no time at all.
+Basically, it is not needed for a normal WordPress website.

-As for WordPress.com this is a free platform that will create your site hosted on WordPress itself.
-You site will become yoursitename/wordpress.com and anything you pay to them for hosting your site is the same as WordPress hosting as mentioned above.
+As for WordPress.com, this is a free platform that will create your site hosted on WordPress itself.
+Your site will become yoursitename/wordpress.com, and anything you pay to them for hosting your site is the same as WordPress hosting, as mentioned above.

-What you need to do is go to WordPress.org and install that onto your domain name.
+What you need to do is go to WordPress.org and install that on your domain name.
 This is easily done by following their instructions and is totally free.
-Or you can follow one of my simple Wordpress tutorials.
+Or you can follow one of my simple WordPress tutorials.

 What’s next?

-You theme can also be customised to your branding; you can do this yourself with some basic coding skills or the use of a few tutorials or get someone else to do it for a reasonable price.
+Your theme can also be customised to your branding; you can do this yourself with some basic coding skills, or make use of a few tutorials, or get someone else to do it for a reasonable price.

-I use the Divi theme by Elegant Themes for all my websites and trainings, it really does give meaning to websites made simple.
+I use the Divi theme by Elegant Themes for all my websites and training, it really does give meaning to websites made simple!

 Pages and Posts